Fragrant & Beguiling

 - Taste for the acid, sweet, heat balance, and serve over rice.
 Garnish with coarsely chopped cilantro.

 - Kashmiri chilies are not particularly hot and are used to add flavor and color to the dish.
 If you wish to have a hotter dish, you can use dried guajillo peppers, or for even more heat, chile de arbol.
 I suggest that you start with a modest hit of chilies, and you can always add cayenne or hot sauce at the end.
 If you aren’t near an Indian grocery, Thai green chilies are the best fresh chili substitution or one serrano for every 2 smaller chilies.

 - Pork: Any cut of pork can be used for Goan pork vindaloo.
 If using pork shoulder, cut following the muscle of the meat, and remove most of the silver skin and fat as you go.
 My preference is to have the meat in large chunks, roughly 2-inches by 2-inches, so that you can taste the meat as well as the sauce.
 Traditionally, the meat is cut into small 1/4-inch cubes.
 The size you cut your meat will affect how long it will take to cook.

 - If using chicken legs/thighs on the bone reduce the marinating time to 2 hours, or one hour if using boneless skinless thighs.
-Use chicken breast at your peril; it will probably be dry.
+And your cook time will be much shorter than if using pork.
+Make vindaloo with chicken breast at your peril; it will probably be dry.

-- I prefer to braise meat in the oven because the heat is more evenly distributed, but cooking on the stovetop on low heat works well too.
+- I prefer to braise pork in the oven because the heat is more evenly distributed, but cooking on the stovetop on low heat works well too.

 - Vindaloo is tasty the day it is made, but if you have the time, it is even better the next day or even the next!